 The level of service and benefits offered can vary greatly between escrow providers.
 At the American Deposit Management Co.
-[ADM], we believe that business escrow agents should provide top-notch service, unparalleled safety, and the most competitive returns available.
+[ADM], we believe that business escrow agents should provide top-notch service, unparalleled safety, and competitive returns.

-Using proprietary fintech, we provide our clients with the highest level of safety for their escrowed cash – FDIC insurance.
-Typically, FDIC insures accounts up to $250k per ownership category at each insured bank.
-But with fintech, we can achieve full FDIC protection for any amount of business cash.
-We accomplish this by spreading escrowed funds across our nationwide network of community banks that compete for business deposits.
-This ensures that your business receives the most competitive rates for escrow cash.
+Using proprietary fintech, we provide our clients with the highest level of safety for their escrowed cash – FDIC / NCUA insurance.
+Typically, this insures accounts up to $250k per ownership category at each insured institution.
+But with fintech, we can provide access to full FDIC / NCUA protection for any amount of business cash.
+We accomplish this by spreading escrowed funds across our nationwide network of banks and credit unions that compete for business deposits.
+This ensures that your business receives nationally competitive rates for escrow cash.

 Where can I get more information about business escrow services?

 For more information about business escrow at ADM, contact us today.